Guidelines for Students

 Phase 3: Preparation and Presentation of Final Design (PFD)

 Mentors are expected to attend the student team's presentation at the AECT Conference.
-Mentors are also invited to attend the D&D Luncheon as guests of the competition (date/time TBD).
+Mentors are also invited to attend the D&D Awards meeting (date/time TBD).

 Each team will be given at least 15 minutes to present their solutions with 5 minutes for Q&A while the next team sets up.
 The awards committee will supply a laptop computer for those who need access to one (either Mac or Win) provided that the request is made at least two weeks in advance of the conference start date.
 There will also be an LCD projector.
 Typically, the conference supplies wireless Internet access during these sessions, but teams should NOT rely on this--be sure to bring screen shots of any Web-based materials just in case.